Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more about Scout's Real Estate Data

-Relative to Alaska, our data show that Homer's latest annual appreciation rate is higher than 90% of the other cities and towns in Alaska.
+Relative to Alaska, our data show that Homer's latest annual appreciation rate is lower than 60% of the other cities and towns in Alaska.

 for Alaska